Donglak-Derek/timescheduler/README.md

 - Approval Workflow (once approve post cannot be deleted)
 - Using pundit to redirect page for permission structure **
 - Using scope: user only can see their post
-- SMS Sending -> link to approval or overtime input
+- SMS Sending(finish setting but need to pay to use it) -> link to approval or overtime input
 - Administrate admin dashboard
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime